 The battery life is better with the Sony WH-1000XM4

 Does the Bose QuietComfort 35 II or Sony WH-1000XM4 have better noise canceling?

-No matter which headset you choose, you’ll be very pleased with the noise cancelling performance.
+No matter which headset you choose, you’ll be very pleased with the noise canceling performance.
 Still, the Sony WH-1000XM4 edges out the Bose QC 35 II when it comes to gross attenuation, meriting an ANC score of 7.7 compared to Bose’s score of 7.3.

 Bose QuietComfort 35 II vs Sony WH-1000XM4: Sound quality

-The Sony WH-1000XM4 emphasizes bass notes a bit more than our house curve (pink), which might lead to a noticeable degree of auditory masking during particularly bass-heavy segments of a song. emphasize bass notes in the way a lot of consumer headphones do.
+The Sony WH-1000XM4 emphasizes bass notes a bit more than our headphone preference curve (pink), which might lead to a noticeable degree of auditory masking during particularly bass-heavy segments of a song. emphasize bass notes in the way a lot of consumer headphones do.
 The upper notes are also more amplified than our house curve, and you may perceive it as detailed.
 If you’re listening to classical music, you might find the treble response a bit too loud and want to EQ is down in the mobile app.

 Does the Bose QC 35 II have a better microphone than the Sony WH-1000XM4?

 Both headsets’ microphones are pretty decent, and both cut off low frequencies to combat the proximity effect.
 This shouldn’t be a problem unless you have a particularly deep voice.
 The Sony WH-1000XM4 microphone array does a good job of blocking out background noise and focusing on the speaker’s voice.
 The newer technology gives the edge to Sony for anyone who takes calls outdoors.